GonSarrabia/GonSarrabia/README.md

 ## Hi there 👋

-My name is Gon Sarrabia, and I am a third-year student pursuing a degree in Computer Science and Cognition at the Hebrew University of Jerusalem.
-I'm passionate about machine learning, image processing, data structures and algorithms.
-Looking for a fulfilling and exciting position as a junior software engineer.
+I’m Gon Sarrabia, a graduate in Computer Science and Cognitive Science from the Hebrew University of Jerusalem.
+My focus is on machine learning, with additional experience in image processing, algorithms, and software engineering.
+I’m seeking a junior software engineering role where I can apply my ML expertise, expand my skills, and contribute to innovative projects.
+I bring strong motivation, creativity, and teamwork abilities, with a proven commitment to learning and delivering results.
-Im highly motivated, ambitious, creative, and have excellent teamwork skills.
-Dedicated and committed to work.